-The estimated total cost of the GSP Implementation over the 20-year planning horizon is approximately \$12 million (Section 5, Table 5-1).
-The costs are based on the best estimates available at the time and reflect the MGA's current understanding of Basin conditions and MGA's role and responsibilities under SGMA.
-As previously discussed, the individual member agencies will continue to fulfill the lead role in funding individual projects and/or management actions.
+The estimated total cost to the MGA of GSP Implementation over the 20-year planning horizon is approximately \$15.8 million (Section 5, Table 5-1).
+Costs are based on best estimates available and reflect the MGA's current understanding of Basin conditions and MGA's role and responsibilities under the SGMA.
+Individual member agencies will continue to fulfill the lead role in funding individual projects and/or management actions.